 What's Going On With Our Mental Health?
 It's another ramble, guys.
 I've written before about my experience of mental health.
 I've had mental health 'issues' for most of my life- I'm 29 now so around 20 years.
 That's a freaking long time spending lot of energy trying to get my brain to work . . .

 5 Things We're Doing To Help Our Kids Process Trauma Hey.
 It's been a month and a day since Eira's accident; it's been probably the weirdest time of our lives and at the moment we're just kind of doing life here in Bali before heading back to England.
 We knew after the accident we would have to . . .

 Sexual Assault in Bali, Indonesia.
 Is Bali safe? *sighs, for ages.* For fuck's sake.
 It is boring how many times I (or many of my friends) could have written this post.
 Honestly, life is such that sexual assault is so commonplace it is freaking tedious.
 Like oh, great, another one, another few . . .

 My Anorexia recovery blog part 2 Hi y’all.
-I had planned to break my anorexia recovery blog into two parts, but honestly it has such distinct sections to it that I think it is better in three or four parts.
-This part will cover ages 13-19, the absolute worst time in my life, when I was first . . .
+I had planned to break my anorexia recovery blog into two parts (read part one of my anorexia blog here), but honestly it has such distinct sections to it that I think it is better in three or four parts.
+This part will cover ages 13-19, the absolute worst . . .

 An Open Letter to Parents Wanting An Adventure.
 A letter inspired by messages from parents I get most days, asking how we made the leap and often saying they don't think they could do it.
 Dear Parent, You’re thinking of adventure.
 You have been adult-ing pretty well, even if most of it is an . . .